sourceincite/sourceincite.github.io/_posts/0000-00-00-sharepoint-and-pwn-remote-code-execution-against-sharepoint-server-abusing-dataset.md

 ser.Deserialize(reader);
 ```

-<p class="cn" markdown="1">Many applications consider `DataSet` to be safe, so even if the expected type can't be controlled directly to `XmlSerializer`, `DataSet` is typically used in the object graph.
-However, the most interesting sink is the `DataSet.ReadXml` to trigger code execution:</p>
+Many applications consider `DataSet` to be safe, so even if the expected type can't be controlled directly to `XmlSerializer`, `DataSet` is typically used in the object graph.
+However, the most interesting sink is the `DataSet.ReadXml` to trigger code execution:

 ```c#
 DataSet ds = new DataSet();